Best Hikes on Madeira - Comprehensive Guide with Photos

 There is a small parking available at the beginning of the trail (opposite the Miradouro da

 Encumeada tourist shop).
 Don’t forget to bring a flashlight or a charged phone with flashlight for this hike, because you’ll have several dark tunnels on this trail.
 The trail from Bica da Cana to Pináculo has waterfalls that flow right onto the path.
 You might get wet from the waterfalls - so get the jacket or a raincoat and be ready for fun!
 At the final part of the trail, when the weather is clear, Pináculo is becoming a great viewpoint to see the two highest mountains of Madeira: Pico do Arieiro and Pico Ruivo.
+For a detailed description of this and many other trails, check out our Madeira e-book.

 Watch Our Video from this Hike